Definition:

 – Greater variety of choices

-– Access to products/content specific to your interests
+– Access to specific products/content of your interest.

 – Discovery of new niches